opentelekomcloud/docs-next/docs/blueprints/by-use-case/ai/litellm/deploy-litellm-on-cce.md

 ## Creating the Deployment

 Create the following deployment manifest and save it as **litellm-deployment.yaml**.
-Replace `PROXY_BASE_URL` with your own external endpoint:
+Replace `LITELLM_PROXY_BASE_URL` with your own external endpoint:

 ```yaml title="litellm-deployment.yaml"
 apiVersion: apps/v1